 Myth #2: You’ll Get Blamed for the Issues in Your Marriage/Relationship

 While I can’t speak for all couples therapists, I can say that most try to stay as neutral as possible.
 They try to avoid placing full blame on one partner.
 This is important because it helps us do our best work in therapy sessions.
-But, there are times when neutrality is not an option, like when abuse is occurring in a relationship.
+But there are times when neutrality is not an option, like when abuse is occurring in a relationship.

 Now, I can’t say that you will not feel a sense of guilt when issues are uncovered and discussed.
 But, I hope that you will work through these emotions with the help of a supportive couples therapist.

 If you’re curious to know what approach your therapist takes to be neutral and avoid taking sides, ask them!
 They will be able to articulate their stance.
 If it doesn’t align with your needs, then there’s no shame in admitting that!
 You can always ask for a referral to a different clinician.
-Finding a therapist that you can work well with is essential to your success in counseling.
+Finding a therapist with whom you can work well is essential to your success in counseling.

 Myth #3: Marriage Counseling Will Feel Like Another Boring Chore

 You’ll talk about the hard things.
-But, you should have fun too.
+But you should have fun too.
 A good couples therapist should be able to balance tough discussions with coping skills.
 They should also have take-home activities to strengthen your relationship with your partner.
 Together, you can create a sense of renewed intimacy.

 Relationships Take Work, and Marriage Counseling Takes Work Too!